eddiemm/eddiemm/README.md

 ## My name is Eddie and I am a recent CS grad from CSUN!

-- 🌱 I’m currently learning REACT
+- 🌱 I’m currently learning React and Sass
-- 👯 I’m looking to collaborate with other developers to build cool web apps
+- 👯 I’m looking to collaborate with other developers to learn new skills and solve interesting web problems
 - 🥅 2022 Goals: Contribute to open source projects and begin a career in web development
-- ⚡ Fun fact: I love exploring nature with my fiance Laura and my pup Luna!
+- 📺 Unpopular Opinion: The Office > Friends

 ### Connect with me: